Menu

 About me

 Velda is a Singaporean linguist whose research focuses on Singlish.
 She works within paradigms of sociocultural linguistics and linguistic anthropology and examines language and identity, language in globalization, and language politics.
-Through her professional work on Singlish, she engages in debates on the linguistic status of Singlish, and questions fundamental assumptions of language: what is language, how language emerges from usage, and how language facilitates identity construction.
+Through her professional work on Singlish, she engages in debates on the linguistic status of Singlish, and questions fundamental assumptions of linguistic hybridity and multilingualism: what is language, and how language facilitates identity construction.

-As a PhD candidate at the University of Colorado Boulder, she has focused on synthesizing and challenging previous research that has placed Singlish in many, often conflicting, categories: hybrid languages, creoles, and “a bastardized variety of English”, among others.
-Her upcoming dissertation focuses on the ways linguistic ideologies can both shape and limit language boundaries and linguistic structure.
-The academic study of Singlish is plagued by disagreements over its structural integrity, due to its origin as a mixed language that incorporates elements of English, Mandarin, Hokkien, Cantonese, Malay, and Tamil, among others.
+Having graduated with a PhD in Linguistics from the University of Colorado Boulder, Velda’s research focuses on synthesizing and challenging academic work that have placed Singlish in many, often conflicting categories: a mixed language, a creole, and a “bastardized variety of English,” among others.
 In a country where speakers hold multiple hybrid registers as part of their linguistic repertoire, where Singlish’s borders start and end is a difficult analytical question to answer.
-To understand Singlish’s multiple linguistic realities we must consider the impact of the subjective perceptions and “reports” of its speakers: instead of starting by approaching Singlish as an empirically observable linguistic register, Singlish is instead treated as a space of metapragmatic negotiation.
-This prioritizes the evolving linguistic ideologies within the unique context of Singapore’s rapid socioeconomic development into a modern and affluent postcolonial nation, and allows examination of how these ideologies form narratives that then anchor and guide linguistic practice in Singapore.
+In her work, Velda argues that to understand Singlish’s multiple linguistic realities, one must consider the impact of the subjective perceptions and “reports” of its speakers: instead of starting by approaching Singlish as an empirically observable linguistic register, Singlish should instead be treated as a space of metapragmatic negotiation.
+This prioritizes the evolving linguistic ideologies within the unique context of Singapore’s rapid socioeconomic development into a modern and affluent postcolonial nation, and allows the examination of how these ideologies form narratives that then anchor and guide linguistic practice in Singapore.